 Thanks for visiting Kansas butterflies.

 Kansas hosts close to two hundred butterfly species, however almost one-third of them arrive accidentally.
-When storms roll across the state during the season, they bring in stray species fro neighboring areas.
-Visitors to Kansas can keep this in mind when they are out and about on butterfly excursion.
+When storms roll across the state during the season, they bring in stray species from neighboring areas.

-Anyone looking for butterfly identification help can press the green butterfly button for more information.
+Visitors seeking additional butterfly identification help can press the green butterfly button for video, pictures and tips.

 Banded Orange Heliconian